peterramsing/lost/README.md

   - Safari 9+
 - Automated browser testing with Selenium is coming soon. 👍

-Note: LostGrid no longer supports Node < 8 (i.e. 6.x, 4.x, etc.) .
+Note: LostGrid no longer supports Node less than 10 (i.e. 8.x, 4.x, etc.) .
 I'll be following the [Node LTS plan for Node](https://github.com/nodejs/LTS#lts-schedule).
 Let me know if you any questions.
 Thanks!

 &nbsp;
 ### LostGrid Team